Athletics at the 2008 Summer Olympics – Women's long jump: Summary

 In 2017, retests showed Tatyana Lebedeva had a positive test for turinabol and was disqualified from both her silver medals.
 The IOC requested that the IAAF modify the results, and, after CAS dismisses the appeal of Tatyana Lebedeva, the medals were redistributed accordingly.
 Blessing Okagbare was advanced to silver, and Chelsea Hammond was advanced to bronze.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading jump were as follows:

 No new world or Olympic records were set for this event.

 Results

 Qualifying round

 Qualifying performance 6.75 (Q) or at least 12 best performers (q) advance to the final.